 - You can never play in the middle of the day because you’re just too important or too busy.

-- You can never drop off or pick up your kids at school, let alone hang out with them after because you’re always traveling for work.
+- It’s impossible to drop off or pick up your kids at school, let alone hang out with them after because you’re always traveling for work.

 - You get so wrapped up in your work that you forsake other relationships and interests.

 As a high earning corporate employee for 13 years and then as an unemployed writer for five years, I’ve seen both sides of the fence.
 I can say with 100% certainty life is better earning less!
 Not poverty level less, just enough to have all your needs and some wants covered.

 I don’t miss the fancy meals or business class trips to Asia because at the end of the day, it was still work.
 I am totally content eating a $2.60 In N’ Out cheeseburger instead of a $80 wagyu steak as well.
 Further, I couldn’t give a baboon’s ass about prestige or power.
 Being the Vice President of a company whose main goal is to get you hooked on a sugary drink isn’t very honorable.
 Running a company that tries to get you to sign up for another 24.99% APR credit card you don’t need is filthy.